loopbackio/loopback.io/pages/en/lb2/Updating-to-the-latest-version.md

 For application dependencies, npm will automatically update packages that your application requires, based on the information in the `package.json` file.
 For more information on `package.json`, see the [npm documentation](https://npmjs.org/doc/json.html).

 {% include warning.html content="
-See [Security advisories](Security-advisories) for important upgrade information required to address security issues." %}
+See [Security advisories](Security-advisories) for important upgrade information required to address security issues.
+" %}

 ## Basic update